Akalia1988/Deploy-multi-region-high-available-web-application/README.md

 # Deploy-multi-region-high-available-web-application
-Deploying multi-region high available web application in Azure with App Services, SQL Database, and Azure Front Door
+Deploying multi-region high available web application in Azure with App Services, SQL Database, and Azure Front Door Blue/Green Deployment with Azure Front Door.

 you can get 99.95% high availability for app service, if your app service plan running under standard or premium tier

 Configure Azure SQL database

 1. Setting up geo-replication for your Azure SQL database.
 This will replicate your databases to databases located in different regions (one or more).
 Note that the replication process happens asynchronously in the background.
 Therefore this will not affect to the performance of your application.
 However, it does take a few seconds to update your database changes to the secondary databases after you commit your transaction to the primary database.

   2. Deploy your application into one or more secondary regions and load-balance your HTTP traffics to those regions based on availability.
 If your application up and running in the primary region, traffic goes to the primary region.
 If your primary region not available, traffic goes to the secondary regions.
 You can use the priority routing method for this.
 There are few azure load balancers which provide priority load balancing options.
 Azure Traffic Manager, Azure Application Gateway, and Azure Front Door.
 In addition to the priority routing, these load balancers provide different routing methods such as path-based routing, weighted routing, Performance-based routing…etc. You can use these methods to improve the performance of your application.